wonsunahn/CS1632_Summer2021/exercises/1/README.md

 STEPS.** You will not be able to reproduce the bug even if you reproduce the steps if you start from a different precondition!

+## Test Plan / Defect Reporting Tips

+Please read [tips.md](tips.md) for additional hints on how to properly document test cases and defects.

 ## Test Application: GoatGoatCar

 GoatGoatCar is going to be our way of determining the correct answer to the